basarat/algorithms/src/maximumContiguousSubarray/README.md

-# Maximum Subarray algorithm implementation using TypeScript / JavaScript
+# Maximum Contiguous Subarray algorithm implementation using TypeScript / JavaScript

 > The maximum subarray problem is one of the nicest examples of dynamic programming application.